mertmalaz/raytracing.github.io/README.md

-# Raytracing using OpenMP and CUDA (Someday, hopefully)
+# Raytracing using OpenMP and CUDA
 This project is an edited version of Peter Shirley's famous [Ray Tracing in One Weekend book](https://raytracing.github.io/books/RayTracingInOneWeekend.html).
 All the sources are retrieved from his [GitHub page](https://github.com/mertmalaz/raytracing.github.io).

 Project Aim